Families of relatively exact Lagrangians, free loop spaces and generalised homology: Monodromy in the looped case

 \begin{DD} We define $\sM$ to be the moduli space of $J$-holomorphic maps in $\sR_-$, and $\sN$ to be the moduli space of $J$-holomorphic maps in $\sR_+$.
 There are natural evaluation maps $\pi: \sR_\pm \rightarrow L$ sending $u$ to $u(\mp\infty)$.
-We define $\sQ$ to be the fibre product $\sN \times_L \sM$ with respect to these evaluation maps. \end{DD} For generic $J$ these moduli spaces are naturally smooth manifolds, and a similar argument to Section \ref{Moduli Section} shows that they are compact.
-Furthermore, for generic $J$ the two maps $\pi: \sM \rightarrow L$ and $\pi: \sN \rightarrow L$ are transverse and hence $\sQ$ is also a compact smooth manifold. $\sM$ and $\sN$ may have different connected components which have different dimensions.
-We write
+We define $\sQ$ to be the fibre product $\sN \times_L \sM$ with respect to these evaluation maps. \end{DD} \begin{RR} Morally $\sQ$ is the limit as $l \rightarrow \infty$ of $\sP$. \end{RR} For generic $J$ the moduli spaces $\sM$ and $\sN$ are naturally smooth manifolds, and a similar argument to Section \ref{Moduli Section} shows that they are compact.
+Furthermore, for generic $J$ the two maps $\pi: \sM \rightarrow L$ and $\pi: \sN \rightarrow L$ are transverse, and hence $\sQ$ is also a compact smooth manifold.
+We assume we have chosen our $J$ sufficiently generically to satisfy all of this. $\sM$ and $\sN$ may have different connected components which have different dimensions.
+However, note that since both of these moduli spaces are compact, they only have finitely many non-empty components.